-4.04.00 CONSTRUCTION OF INFRASTRUCTURE 1

-- 2 Following Final Site Plan approval by the Town Council, the applicant shall file the 3 applicable documents and request a Pre-Construction Conference, as outlined in 4 Section 4.08.01 of this Chapter. - 5 4.05.00 SUBDIVISION PLAN PROCESS

-4.05.01 Subdivision Plan Review

-- A Subdivision plans must first be submitted in Preliminary Subdivision Plan form to the Town Clerk for review and recommendation by the Development Review Committee (DRC).
+1 4.04.00 CONSTRUCTION OF INFRASTRUCTURE 2 3 4 Following Final Site Plan approval by the Town Council, the applicant shall file the applicable documents and request a Pre-Construction Conference, as outlined in Section 4.08.01 of this Chapter.
+5 4.05.00 SUBDIVISION PLAN PROCESS 6 4.05.01 Subdivision Plan Review 7 8 9 10 11 12 13 A Subdivision plans must first be submitted in Preliminary Subdivision Plan form to the Town Clerk for review and recommendation by the Development Review Committee (DRC).
 The DRC recommendation is forwarded to the Planning and Zoning Board for its recommendation to the Town Council.
 Then both the DRC and Planning and Zoning Board recommendations are forwarded to the Town Council.
-Once the Town Council grants Preliminary Subdivision Plan approval, the next step in the process is Final Subdivision Plan review. - 14 For subdivisions that have fewer than twenty (20) lots and 10 acres, the applicant В 15 has the option of combining the Preliminary and Final Subdivision Plans into one 16 submittal. - С A lot split, which is the division of a single, legally created lot of record into two separate lots, is permitted within platted subdivisions provided the following conditions are met: - 1.
-Only two lots are created from the original legally created lot of record.
-The original parcel shall be known as the parent parcel and those lots created out of it shall not be entitled to another lot split. - 2.
-A lot split shall not be approved within a platted subdivision when it would change the character of the subdivision. - 3.
-All other requirements of the LDC and the Comprehensive Plan shall still apply. - 4.
-Lot splits shall not result in a flag lot being created. - 27 All development subject to subdivision plan approval shall be consistent with the D policies of the Town of Howey in the Hills Comprehensive Plan and shall comply 28 29 with all provisions of this Code and all applicable Town ordinances and regulations.
+Once the Town Council grants Preliminary Subdivision Plan approval, the next step in the process is Final Subdivision Plan review.
+14 15 B For subdivisions that have fewer than twenty (20) lots and 10 acres, the applicant has the option of combining the Preliminary and Final Subdivision Plans into one 16 submittal.
+17 18 19 C A lot split, which is the division of a single, legally created lot of record into two separate lots, is permitted within platted subdivisions provided the following conditions are met: 20 21 22 Only two lots are created from the original legally created lot of record.
+The original parcel shall be known as the parent parcel and those lots created out of it shall not be entitled to another lot split.
+23 24 2.
+A lot split shall not be approved within a platted subdivision when it would change the character of the subdivision.
+25 26 3.
+All other requirements of the LDC and the Comprehensive Plan shall still apply.4.
+Lot splits shall not result in a flag lot being created.
+27 D All development subject to subdivision plan approval shall be consistent with the 28 29 policies of the Town of Howey in the Hills Comprehensive Plan and shall comply with all provisions of this Code and all applicable Town ordinances and regulations.
+30 4.05.02 Approval Process for Preliminary Subdivision Plan 31 Preliminary Subdivision Plans are submitted to the Town Clerk and must be 32 accompanied by a Development Review Application and the appropriate fees and 33 review deposit.
+Approval of the Preliminary Subdivision Plan shall be construed as 34 authority for submitting the Final Subdivision Plan.
+Approval of the Preliminary 35 Subdivision Plan shall not be construed as authority for the issuance of permits to 36 construct improvements or for the issuance of building permits.
+37 4.05.03 Pre-Application Conference 38 Each applicant shall meet with the DRC at a pre-application conference before 39 preparing a Preliminary Subdivision Plan.
+In this way, the applicant can become familiar with the requirements and development policies of the Town, which may affect the proposed development.

-4.05.02 Approval Process for Preliminary Subdivision Plan
+4.05.04 Submission of Preliminary Subdivision Plan